chunhow-oh/pulmonary-fibrosis-progression/README.md

 streamlit run app.py
 ```
 The app requires patient details to be indicated, and a zip folder containing CT scans of patients lungs in to be uploaded before prediction.
 The CT scans has to be in .dcm format.
 A sample of this zip folder of .dcm images can be found under `sample dataset` folder.
+Administrator privilages may be required to run the app.
+This can be done by running Anaconda prompt as an administrator on Windows.

 # About the model